Georgich88/increment-version-action-sample/.github/actions/commit-next-version/README.md

 # Commit next version action

 This is a GitHub action to replace a current version with the next and commit changes.
+During the invocation a new PR is created and merged into the current with `--admin` flag to ignore protected branch restrictions.

 ## Inputs